brendan-soh/Music-App/Spotify_Youtube_API_Backend/README.md

-# Music
+# Backend
-## This application will provide music recommendations.
+# This backend API is written in Golang.